Annuity

 With an immediate annuity, you make a lump sum payment and then start receiving payments immediately.
 This is ideal for someone who wants to start making an income immediately from the investment to live off of or put into other investments.

-With a deferred annuity, you make periodic payments into the account and then start taking distributions at a later date, such as retirement.
+With a deferred annuity, you fund the contract with either a lump sum, a series of payments, or both, and you can choose to start income at a later date.
 This is ideal for someone who wants to save for retirement while also insuring against longevity risk.

 A fixed deferred annuity pays a guaranteed rate of interest on your deposits.